sportradar/SR_AVVPlayer_Android/DEMO.md

   "licenceKey": "", //required
   "licenceDomain": "", //required
   "bundle": "", //required
-  "streamUrl": "https://cdn.theoplayer.com/video/elephants-dream/playlist.m3u8", //Direkt streamUrl you want to play "configUrl": "", //If you'd like to play a video from an OTT videoConfig "autoplay": false,//true or false wether you want the video to start right away or not "authorizationToken": "" //only required if you use "configUrl" and the content needs an authorizationToken }
+  "streamUrl": "https://cdn.theoplayer.com/video/elephants-dream/playlist.m3u8", //Direct streamUrl you want to play "configUrl": "", //If you'd like to play a video from an OTT videoConfig "autoplay": false, //true or false whether you want the video to start right away or not "authorizationToken": "" //only required if you use "configUrl" and the content needs an authorizationToken }
 ```